aidaneus/CPP-Module/README.md

 ```
 #### The task:
 ```
-1. Use in project mainly libraries specific to the given language.
+1. Use in project mainly libraries specific of the С++ language.
-2. Study the theory and apply OOP methods in practice.
+2. Apply OOP methods in practice.
 3. Use template, type casting and algorithms to solve the problems.
 ```